maarten-pennings/Nunchuk/extras/pcb/readme.md

 ## Bill of material

 Shipping is more expensive than the components.
-Below table does not include 3D printing nor the 4 bolts and nuts.
+Below table does not include the 4 bolts and nuts;
-However, I do now have 4 PCBs left and 95 MOSFETs...
+but I do now have spare PCBs and MOSFETs...

   | Item                                         | Quantity |Unit price| Total |Shipping | Example                                                       |